kingdido999/Front-end-Developer-Interview-Questions/README.md

   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.

+Browser reads css selector from right to left.
+[More](https://programmerinnervoice.wordpress.com/2013/12/18/how-does-browser-read-css-selector/)

 * Describe pseudo-elements and discuss what they are used for.

 Pseudo-elements are added to selectors to style certain parts of a element.
 For example, ::first-line targets only the first line of an element specified by the selector.